 Tax is levied and payable on inter-state trade even though no tax is payable in state which is entitle to levy central sales tax.

-for purpose of Central Sales Tax sales apart from goods include;
+Tax is levied on sales; and for purpose of Central Sales Tax sales apart from goods include;

 (i) a transfer, otherwise than in pursuance of a contract, of property in any goods for cash, deferred payment or other valuable consideration;